GoogleChrome/web.dev/src/site/content/en/blog/payment-and-address-form-best-practices/index.md

 Testing usability and performance locally can be helpful, but you need real-world data to properly understand how users experience your payment and address forms.

-For that you need analytics and Real User Measurement: data for the experience of actual users, such as how long checkout pages take to load or how long payment takes to complete:
+For that you need analytics and Real User Monitoring: data for the experience of actual users, such as how long checkout pages take to load or how long payment takes to complete:

 * **Page analytics**: page views, bounce rates and exits for every page with a form.